Noise-Driven Exploration and Transient Freezing Select Flat Minima in Stochastic Gradient Descent

-Our model is designed to capture the essential degrees of freedom on this manifold: one corresponding to downhill loss minimization and another governing transitions between solutions of comparable loss separated by barriers.
-Within this reduced description, the same physical ingredients—noise-induced effective potentials followed by transient freezing—are expected to operate.

-The framework further generalizes to realistic loss landscapes containing many competing valleys.
-Because the bias toward flatness strengthens with increasing curvature contrast (Fig.~\ref{fig:analytical_results}\textit{C}), valley transitions are not purely stochastic but are directionally biased toward progressively flatter regions.
-Exploration continues along this directed path until it is halted by freezing.
-As a result, the optimizer is statistically guided to converge into one of the flattest valleys accessible during its noise-extended exploratory phase, providing a robust and physically grounded explanation for the emergence of generalizable solutions.

-While our primary empirical analysis focuses on a multilayer perceptron trained on a simple dataset (MNIST), both the multi-valley structure of loss landscapes and the associated transient learning dynamics are widely observed across architectures and datasets \cite{fortLargeScaleStructure2019,garipovLossSurfacesMode2018,achilleCriticalLearningPeriods2019,jastrzebskiBreakEvenPointOptimization2020,kalraPhaseDiagramEarly2023}.
-To illustrate this generality, we present additional results for a convolutional neural network trained on CIFAR-10 in Supplemental Material, Sec.~I~F and Fig.~S5.
+The framework also generalizes to landscapes with many competing valleys: because the bias strengthens with curvature contrast [Fig.~\ref{fig:analytical_results}(c)], transitions are directionally biased toward progressively flatter regions until halted by freezing.
+While our primary experiments use a multilayer perceptron on MNIST, both multi-valley structure and transient learning dynamics are widely observed across architectures and datasets \cite{fortLargeScaleStructure2019,garipovLossSurfacesMode2018,achilleCriticalLearningPeriods2019,jastrzebskiBreakEvenPointOptimization2020,kalraPhaseDiagramEarly2023}; we provide additional results for a convolutional network on CIFAR-10 in Supplemental Material, Sec.~I~F.

-Taken together, our results provide a unified physical framework connecting stochastic learning dynamics, loss-landscape geometry, and generalization.
-By identifying the early transient regime as the decisive stage of solution selection, we offer a dynamical explanation for the striking empirical success of SGD in deep learning.
-From this viewpoint, SGD does not merely locate a minimum; rather, it implements a noise-regulated selection process that systematically exploits landscape geometry to find flatter, more generalizable solutions.